API¶

 Register the extension on an application, creating engines from its

-.- Parameters:
+config.- Parameters:

 app (App) – The application to register.